brianbuted-maker/cns-it-deployment-pipeline/README.md

 > **Disclaimer:** This is an independently maintained public portfolio repository.
 It is not the operational repository and is not an official University of Texas at Austin product, service, or publication.

+## Real-World Use

+I originally designed this workflow to help student workers perform IT deployment tasks more consistently and accurately.

+The enterprise version is used as part of an operational support workflow.
+It helps technicians:

+* Gather standardized Windows and macOS device information
+* Prepare consistent ServiceNow work notes
+* Generate structured team-status messages
+* Document imaging, reimaging, pickup, and deployment activities
+* Reduce missing information and inconsistent documentation
+* Follow a repeatable process across technicians

+The public version has been separated from the operational environment and sanitized for portfolio and educational purposes.

 ---